 - Our teaching excellence is demonstrated in our ‘Silver’ Teaching Excellence Framework (TEF) award meaning you will be taught by experts who are also internationally research-active academics

 - We are partnered with 3 hho trusts, 2 mental health trusts, community services and 63 GP practices

 - We are working in partnership with Keele University School of Medicine to implement our new medical curriculum with a significant general practice focus.
 Keele have been delivering the MBChB honours degree for over 15 years and were ranked 4th in The Guardian University league tables 2017 for Medicine.

 For further information about the University of Sunderland School of Medicine, please see our website.

 A Levels in three subjects at grades of AAA are required, including Biology or Chemistry plus another designated science subject (Biology, Chemistry, Physics, Maths/Further Maths/Statistics) and a third academic subject.
+Only one subject from a combination of Maths or Further Maths or Statistics will be considered within the three A Levels.
 Any science A Level (Biology, Chemistry, Physics) completed in England from 2017 must include a pass in the practical endorsement; without this the qualification will be judged to have been failed, regardless of the headline grade.
 Please note, some subjects are not accepted.